metonym/svelte-highlight/README.md

 />
 ```

+Registering a grammar checks its canonical name, not an alias lookup, before skipping — so a grammar that aliases another (highlight.js's "ini" aliases "toml") can't make the real grammar look already-registered before it has actually loaded.

 ### Loading a language by name

 The example above imports a specific language as a static string, which lets the bundler split out only the grammars you reference.
 When the language is known only at **runtime** — a Markdown fence (` ```ts `), an API field, or a user-selected value — use the `loadLanguage` helper to import a grammar by name: